ECS / Client / put_account_setting

 [REQUIRED]

 The account setting value for the specified principal ARN.
-Accepted values are enabled, disabled, on, and off.
+Accepted values are enabled, disabled, enhanced, on, and off.

 When you specify fargateTaskRetirementWaitPeriod for the name, the following are the valid values: